renatofrias26/portifolio/docs/IMPLEMENTATION_SUMMARY.md

-# Multi-User Portfolio System - Implementation Summary
+# Upfolio Multi-User System - Implementation Summary

 ## ✅ What We've Built

-You now have a complete multi-user portfolio system where each user can:
+Upfolio is now a complete multi-user platform where each user can:

 1. **Create their own account** with a unique username
 2. **Upload and manage multiple resume versions**